-Home of social
+Burger King®: Home of social

 A strategy that takes Burger King® communication beyond social networks, increasing engagement, helping to build the brand and boosting the business.

-Home of social
+BK Home of Social redefines Burger King's social media.

 This is how the BK Home of Social strategy came about.
-The name is an allusion to the title Home of Whopper used at Burger King outlets and the intention was to review what had been done on social networks, respecting the "vocation" of each medium and establishing new strategic pillars.
+The name is a nod to the “Home of the Whopper” tagline used at Burger King locations, and the goal was to reassess what had been done on social media, respecting the unique characteristics of each platform and establishing new strategic pillars.

-On Instagram, there is a more imagistic appeal; on Twitter, conversation predominates with a more acid and humorous personality; and on Tik Tok, co-creation sets the tone.
+On Instagram, the appeal is more visual; on Twitter, conversation takes center stage with a sharper, more humorous tone; and on TikTok, co-creation sets the tone.

 @burgerkingbr